psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > In a footnote he adds: "Here is an opportunity for a triumph against the Celt, as Mr. Pinkerton may argue that the Welsh were not only savages but cannibals."

-Owens picks up on the lack of descriptions of Welsh funeral customs providing a couple of references, one of which is not available to him (Mary Curtis' *Antiquities of Laugharne, Pendine* from 1880), but one which is, and which is also a new addition to our trail:
+Owen picks up on the lack of descriptions of Welsh funeral customs providing a couple of references, one of which is not available to him (Mary Curtis' *Antiquities of Laugharne, Pendine* from 1880), but one which is, and which is also a new addition to our trail:

 ```{index} single: Cymru Fu ; Travelling in Wales in 1820
 ```